bocoup/ccpa-authorized-agent/README.md

 This will create a web server listening on port 5000.
 You may access it by visiting http://localhost:5000 in a web browser.

+## Environment variables

+The application requires the following operating system environment variables to be set:

+- `DEBUG` - controls the verbosity of the application's logging output; refer to the documentation for [the open source Node module `debug`](https://www.npmjs.com/package/debug) for details on the semantics of this value
+- `NODE_ENV` - controls the use of various runtime optimizations such as HTML template caching; set to `development` to disable all optimization; set to `production` to enable all optimizations.
+- `PORT` - specifies the TCP port on which the application's HTTP server will listen for incoming requests

 ## Deployment workflow

 Dependencies: